albertoursino/graphs-comparison/Midterm Project Report.md

    - the vertices are representative of the countries around the world
    - every edge between two countries is weighted with the number of occurrencies of edges between the two locations in the original graph

    The reason behind this choice is the will to better capture eventual relationships between twinning relationships and air traffic, adopting a more macroscopic perspective.
+Even if this option causes us to lose informations about links within a single country, it gives us the advantage of studying the case on the international level, allowing to overlook all those cases in which the air routes graph fails to represent people's traveling between two locations (e.g. when a traveler leaves from Amsterdam and lands at the Venice airport in order to reach Verona as the final destination by other means).

 ### Numerical results: